Econ 11, Markets and Prices, 9:15 AM

 Chapter 2.
 Thinking like an economist.
 Appendix, pp. 42 (cause and effect)-44

-Read all the appendix if you are not very familiar with graphs.
+Read the rest of the appendix if you are not very familiar with graphs.

 Chapter 4, Supply and demand.